 Then, there is the possibility that your internet provider might reduce your speeds if they catch you using torrents, or even watching Netflix.

-Of course, the route your data takes also plays a part which is mostly out of your control although a VPN can send it down a different path hopefully bypassing any points that are suffering issues.
+Of course, the route your data takes also plays a part that is mostly out of your control although a VPN can send it down a different path hopefully bypassing any points that are suffering issues.

 As you can see, there are many aspects to consider.